[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture! While the coastline is the shortest in Tohoku, it's packed with unique beaches!

 GOOGLE MAP

-Tobishima, floating off the coast of the Sea of Japan in Yamagata Prefecture, is a small island with a circumference of about 10 km, but it is inhabited with a population of 210 people, and the liner ``Tobishima'' connects the island's Katsuura Port and Sakata Port in 75 minutes.
-Masu.
+Tobishima, located off the coast of the Sea of Japan in Yamagata Prefecture, is a small island with a circumference of about 10km, but it is inhabited by 210 people.
+The regular ferry Tobishima runs between Katsuura Port and Sakata Port on the island in 75 minutes

-Tobishima Beach is known for its high transparency and is a popular beach where you can swim with small fish up close, so it's a good idea to bring underwater glasses and a snorkel.
+Tobishima Beach is known for its high transparency and is popular as a beach where you can swim with small fish up close, so it's a good idea to bring along underwater goggles and a snorkel

-There are many rocky areas, so you can enjoy playing on the shore, but you will need marine shoes to prevent foot injuries.
+There are many rocky areas, so you can enjoy playing on the rocks, but you will need marine shoes to prevent foot injuries

-There are marine shoes for rent on the island, but there is only one pair of each of five sizes, so we recommend purchasing stylish marine shoes and bringing them with you.
-The beach also has toilets, showers, and changing rooms, so you can play comfortably all day long.
+There are marine shoes available for rent on the island, but there is only one pair in each of the five sizes, so we recommend purchasing stylish marine shoes and bringing them with you.
+There are also toilets, showers, and changing rooms on the beach, so you can play comfortably all day long

 • Beach name: Tobishima Beach